 Use a button.

 I don't use buttons very often.
 I like the look of them, but they're a little bit of a hassle when you're mailing cards...
-But then again, they look so pretty, it's probably worth a padded envelope and the extra postage :-)
+But then again, they look so pretty, it's probably worth a padded envelope and the extra postage :-) I had these baby blue buttons left over from a baby shower project a couple years ago.

 Now here's the finished product.
 Thanks for looking!